On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Introduction

-{\bf Multivariate singular spectrum analysis (mSSA).} Below we describe the variant of mSSA we propose, which is an extension of the SSA algorithm described above, to when we have a multivariate time series, i.e., $N > 1$.
-The key change is in the first step where we construct the Page matrix---instead of considering the Page matrix of a single time series, we now consider a `stacked' Page matrix, which is obtained by a column-wise concatenation of the Page matrices induced by each time series separately.
-Specifically, like SSA, it has two algorithmic parameters, $L \geq 1$ and $k \geq 1$.
-For each time series, $n \in [N]$, create its $L \times T/L$ Page matrix $\Page(X_n, T, L)$, where the entry in row $i \in [L]$ and column $j \in [ T/L ]$ is $X_n(i+(j - 1) \mult L)$.
-We then create a stacked Page matrix from these $N$ time series by performing a column wise concatenation of the $N$ matrices, $\Page(X_n, T, L), ~n \in [N]$.
-We denote this matrix as $\StackedPage((X_1,\dots, X_N), T, L)$, and note that it has $L$ rows and $N \mult T/L$ columns.
+{\bf Matrix-based Multivariate singular spectrum analysis (mSSA).} Below we describe the variant of mSSA we propose, which is an extension of the SSA algorithm described above, to when we have a multivariate time series, i.e., $N > 1$.
+The key change is in the first step where we construct the Page matrix---instead of considering the Page matrix of a single time series, we now consider a `stacked' Page matrix, which is obtained by a column-wise concatenation of the Page matrices induced by each time series separately. { Therefore, this variant maintains standard matrix-based approach used in prior work~\cite{mSSA3, mSSA1, mSSA2} for multivariate time series. }